HOME

 LISTSERV

-The ANGENMAP is operated on Smartlist, a listserv daemon that automates the most operations, including automated handling of subscription and unsubscriptions, verification of sender's email address before distribution of his/her posted massage to all subscribers, etc. The listserv also includes an archive server for posted mails, which can be accessed via interactive email commands.
-The post archive can also available via web search (older mails) or browse (recent mails).
+The AnGenMap is operated on Smartlist, a listserv daemon that automates the most operations, including automated handling of subscription and unsubscriptions, verification of sender's email address, etc. The listserv archives all posted mails on AnGenMap website, and are available for web search or browse.

 RULES OF USE

 In principal we enforce no rules for an open discussion forum.
-However with the development of internet and growth of the ANGENMAP group, we implemented a few technical regulative measures for a better operation.
-(1) Only subscribed users can post (2) The list is focused on scientific/research related topics only
+However with the development of internet and growth of the AnGenMap group, we implemented a few technical regulative measures for better operations.
+(1) Only subscribed users can post (2) The subjects are centered on scientific/research related topics only

 REGISTRATION

-The way this group will operate is, if you have a question or comment, send a message to the list (you will be informed how to once subscribed).
-The message will be broadcast to everyone on the mailing list.
+The way this group will operate is, if you have a question or comment, send a message to the list address.
+The message will be broadcast to everyone on the mailing list once approved by the list moderator.
 There is no censoring - we intend to make the list a free open forum.
-When you receive a message and you want to contribute to the discussion, you can reply and it will broadcast to the group.
+When you receive a message and you want to contribute to the discussion, you can reply and it will broadcast to the group as well.
 Or, you can send a message to the originator if you think the group won't want to see what you have to say.
-But please don't be afraid to reply with a broadcast, even if you think what you have to say will not be interesting to all members.
+But please don't be afraid to reply with a broadcast, even if you think what you have to say might not be interesting to everyone.
 The AnGenMap list requires that all mail posts must be in plain text only (see this guide for why this is necessary and how to).
-In addition, please consider these useful hints on how to write good emails since your mail is to be sent to over 1,700 members: (1) Good email conduct; (2) Mailing List Manner; (3) Effective Mailing List Email; (4) Good email style.
+In addition, these useful hints on how to write good emails may be helpful since your mail is to be sent to over thousands members: (1) Good email conduct; (2) Mailing List Manner; (3) Effective Mailing List Email; (4) Good email style.

 WHO WILL WANT TO USE THE DISCUSSION GROUP?